Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/cvxpy.rst

 Results
 ---------
-Testing the two models for 2 nodes and changing the number of years, CVXPY always show a better performance in terms of time needed to generate the model.
-While for small problems, the difference is quiete negligible, for big problems, the difference is so considerable as shown in the figure.
-Moreover, writing an optimization problem in CVXPY is usually more transparent that can help energy modellers without professional coding skills understand the models and contribute to the development easier.
+As it is illustrated below, CVXPY always show a better performance in terms of time needed to pass the model to the solver.
+While for short time horizons, the difference is quite negligible, for long time horizon, the difference is so considerable.

 .. image:: _static/test_speed.png
    :align: center